zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 The first step for Parts Unlimited is to assess whether their apps have dependencies on unsupported features on Azure App Service.
 In this exercise, you use an **Azure Migrate** tool called the [App Service migration assistant](https://appmigration.microsoft.com/) to evaluate Parts Unlimited's web site for a migration to Azure App Service.
 The assessment runs readiness checks and provides potential remediation steps for common issues.
 Once the assessment succeeds, we will proceed with the migration as well.
 You will use a simulated on-premises environment hosted in virtual machines running on Azure.

-### Task 1: Perform assessment for migration to Azure App Service
+### Task 1: Perform Assessment for Migration to Azure App Service

 Parts Unlimited would like an assessment to see what potential issues they might need to address in moving their application to Azure App Service.
 You will use the [App Service migration assistant](https://appmigration.microsoft.com/) to assess the application and run various readiness checks.